houdini22/imagizer/README.md

 Imagizer is a JavaScript library for image manipulation.

-To run demo you have to create vhost that points on main repo directory - this is required to avoid cross-domain errors.
+To run demo in your browser locally you have to create vhost that points on main repo directory - this is required to avoid cross-domain errors.
 Please check demo to get more examples - this documentation is under development.

 Imagizer effect algorithms are based on a [Jerry's Java Image Proccesing Library](http://www.jhlabs.com/ip/filters/index.html)